 In 2019, the first Archive eBook highlighting Reggae history was released.
 Reggae Trilogy: 200+ 80s & 90s Artist Headshots-Vol. 1 by M. Peggy Quattro looks at the fashion, culture & lifestyle of this iconic era.
 Hundreds of artist headshots are featured in chapters defining the creators & performers – Legends, Bands, Groups, Women, Singers, Dancehall, Musicians, Dub Poets, the Marleys, and USA & International Reggae.
 Each chapter begins with Ms. Quattro’s entertaining & educational introductions.
 The Foreword is by singer Nadine Sutherland and the cover design by Scott San Giacomo.
-As the title denotes, this is Vol. 1 of the Trilogy, and two (maybe three!) will follow!
 This is a must-have for all serious Reggae fans & collectors!
 Click the cover for a quick and easy download!

 We also look forward to sharing rare, classic photos, video, and audio gems.
 As we reach one goal, we will strive for another.
 We endeavor to meet and exceed your expectations.